renzopa93/FCC-prjt-01-survey-form/README.md

 # Survey Form – FreeCodeCamp Project

 This is my very first project from the **Responsive Web Design** certification at FreeCodeCamp.
-I wanted to create a clean, simple, and responsive survey form using **only HTML and CSS**, without relying on frameworks.
+I wanted to create a clean, simple, and responsive survey form using **only HTML and CSS**.

 ## Features
 - Semantic HTML structure for accessibility.